 The Human Resources Certification Institute (HRCI) offers multiple relevant certifications, including the Professional in Human Resources, Senior Professional in Human Resources and Global Professional in Human Resources designations.
 An individual can earn these voluntary certifications after taking an exam.
 The amount of qualifying experience and education required for each credential varies (www.hrci.org).

-Related to Bachelor of Business Administration (BBA): Human Resources Degree Overview
+Related to BBA in Human Resources: Degree Overview

 - Recently Updated

 Employee relations representatives act as advocates for their coworkers.
 As part of human resources teams, they may be called...